ePex/poker-hands/README.md

 # Todo

-* Define interface(s) and implement service(s)
+* Implement evaluation / ranking on a draw (both hands have high card or straight and so on...)
 * Separate header and footer into fragments, so that the google material ui css and js are only defined once
 * Store google material ui, js and jQuery locally within the application so no more internet connection is required
+* Dockerize application